DANCING WITH CHRONIC LYME

 At this point, I no longer need to listen to meditations at 3am.
 I do still use them - while driving to work, or while taking a long walk.
 No matter where I am they calm me, lower my heart rate, and bring peace and well being to my nervous system.

 I believe the use of directed, healing imagery will come to be embraced by modern medicine over time.
 There are scores of books now exploring brain plasticity and healing.
 My current favorite is The Brain's Way of Healing, by Norman Doidge, MD.
 I also love Annie Hopper's DNRS system for retraining limbic system injury through conscious, positive emotion.
-Our minds are powerful, and truly shape us from within.
+Our minds truly shape us from within.
 This means we have power!
 Any time, any place, we can use our brains to heal.

-It is my deepest hope that my meditations will help others on their own healing paths.
-You are filled with healing power.
+It is my deepest hope that my meditations will support you on your healing path.
 Your body is an unfathomable miracle, full of mystery and power.
 May your journey be luminous, and your heart be full.